 - Number of lifts: 6 (and 4 gondolas!)

-- Terrain park: yes, it’s for all ages, but it doesn’t compare to Phoenix’s by a long shot
+- Terrain park: yes, it’s for all ages, but it doesn’t compare to Phoenix Park

 - Halfpipe